drjam2005/myGui/README.md

 int main(){
     // textfield initialization
-    std::string message = ""; // will be used to store the message when the user presses KEY_ENTER myGui::TextField textField(
+    std::string message = "Message!!"; // will be used to store the message
+                                       // will also be used to initially fill the text buffer myGui::TextField textField(
-        .dimensions = {
+        {                     // dimensions
             .x = 10,
             .y = .2, // Note: you can use values between 0 and 1 to indicade percentages of screen .width = 100,
             .height = 50
         },
-        .initialMessage = &message;
+        &message,             // the message
-        .round = 5.0f // optional rounding
+        5.0f                  // optional rounding
     );

     InitWindow(500, 500, "myGui");
     SetTargetFPS(60);